-5 Steps to Email Marketing That Engages Your Audience
+5 Email Marketing Steps to Help You Engage Your Audience

 You know the difference between the marketers that stuff your inbox with emails just to send emails and those that provide value in their email communications.
 Constructing an email marketing strategy that nurtures leads and engages your audience comes down to a few simple steps (And after you read this, download our white paper for more great info about utilizing your email marketing to generate leads!):

 Consider Your Opt-in.
 Some marketers prefer a single opt-in, because once a contact has registered, the subscription has begun.
 The downside is that you can end up with a lot of invalid or junk email addresses on your list.
 With a double opt-in, they fill out the form, but then receive a confirmation email with a simple acceptance.
 This adds a second step, but you’re more likely to be able to count on your contacts.